 Steven has been a director of a well established, multi-national construction contract and commercial consultancy.
 With a professional team, he provided unrivalled and formidable construction and contract advice to clients in Ireland, Wales and the South West of England.
-As a lecturer for the training division of that organisation, Steven provided training on a variety of topics such as JCT, NEC3, Adjudication, Payment and Contract Law.
+As a lecturer for the training division of that organisation, Steven provided training on a variety of topics such as JCT, NEC3 and 4, Adjudication, Payment and Contract Law.

 Before that Steven was quantity surveyor and, thereafter, managing surveyor for a construction company with a significant annual turnover.
 He headed the commercial department of the Wales’ division and managed a large team of quantity surveyors.
 Steven gained a wealth of practical knowledge and experience in main contract and sub contract management and dispute resolution and created and implemented new company wide commercial management systems and procedures.

 In 2012, Steven founded, and continues to run, a professional consultancy in the UK, Steven C Evans Ltd; in 2015 Steven moved to Australia and joined CMC Asia Pacific to assist in its expansion throughout Asia Pacific.

 Steven is a Fellow of the Chartered Institute of Arbitrators, a Fellow (Arb) of the Arbitrators’ and Mediators’ Institute of New Zealand, a Fellow (Master) of the Association of Forensic and Advanced Valuation Executives (AFAVE), a Fellow of the Royal Institution of Chartered Surveyors, a Fellow of the Chartered Institution of Civil Engineering Surveyors (and country representative for Australia), a Fellow of the Chartered Institute of Building and a Fellow of the Institution of Civil Engineers.
 Steven is also a member of the Society of Construction Law and a Professional Member of the Resolution Institute in Australia.